ericwq/gskills/docs/conn.md

 In `subBalancerWrapper.updateClientConnState()`,  `sbc.ccState` is set.
 While this sub-balancer is not started, the `sbc.balancer` field is nil.

 - Here the important thing is the `sbc.ccState` field is set.
+- Please note the `sbc.ccState` contains the endpoints address.

-Add sub balancer is initialized and ready to be started.
+Now all the sub balancers are initialized and ready to be started.

 ```go
 func (sbc *subBalancerWrapper) updateClientConnState(s balancer.ClientConnState) error {